maread99/pyroids/README.md

 Code Documentation

 Function/Method documention:
-	does not list optional and keyword arguments, for which signature should be inspected.
+	does not by default list all optional and keyword arguments, for which signature should be inspected.
 	does not state argument types or return values, for which signature annotation should be inspected.

-Following symbols employed to identify nature of variables:
-+parameter_name+  parameter of the documented function or method ++parameter_name++  parameter of the class constructor method -variable_name-  variable local to function or method --attribute_name--  instance attribute --method_name()--  instance method
+When a variable is referenced in documentation, the name is enclosed with the following symbols to identify the variable's nature:
++parameter_name+   Parameter of documented function or method.
+++parameter_name++   Parameter of class constructor method.
+-variable_name-   Variable local to code being documented.
+--attribute_name--   Instance attribute.
+--method_name()--  Instance method.
-	--method_name(args, kwargs)--  only args / kwargs referred to in the documentation that immediately follows are included in parenthesis.
+	--method_name(args, kwargs)--  only args / kwargs referred to in the subseqeunt documentation are noted.
 Signature should be inspected for full parameters.
----classmethod_name()---  class method or static method
+---classmethod_name()---   Class method or static method.
-----global_constant_name---- global constant
+----global_constant_name----  Global constant.